psrc/2015-12-scripting-workshop/index.md

 **To check you have the correct version of Python:**

 1. Download [swc-installation-test-1.py](/2015-12-scripting-workshop/setup/swc-installation-test-1.py)
-2. Open up a Bash shell - start "ConsoleZ" or Git Bash" on Windows, or "Terminal" on Mac
+2. Open up a Bash shell: start "ConsoleZ" or "Git Bash" on Windows, or "Terminal" on Mac
 3. Change into the directory where you put the script by typing in the bash window:
    * <code>cd ~/Downloads</code>
 4. Run the script: